 For some time now, I've been developing my own stereo and multichannel methods for recording bumblebees.

-The first was tested without preparation in May 2017, shortly after discovering early and tree bumblebee workers — Bombus pratorum; hypnorum — foraging in an abandoned, north Bristol parking space overgrown with cotoneaster; lacking my usual audio gear, I quickly attached a couple of low-profile microphones directly to the plant using clothes pegs, hoping to capture the bees' proximate flight activity against the suburban ambience.
+The first was tested without preparation in May 2017, shortly after discovering early and tree bumblebees foraging on an overgrown cotoneaster.
+Using old clothes pegs, I attached a couple of low-profile microphones to the plant’s branches, hoping to capture proximate flight activity.
 The recording was a success, and was later featured on BBC Radio 4.

 Its positive reception spurred the development of a second, more complex approach utilising a custom-built device which I have lovingly dubbed the 'Bumble-ator'.
 Featuring a tiny, omnidirectional microphone mounted on the end of a stainless steel rod, this handheld solution allows me to track bees accurately at a distance of 5cm or less as they move from plant-to-plant.
 Stereo ambience is simultaneously captured using a spaced pair of omnidirectional microphones mounted on a nearby tripod; when all three channels are mixed, the result is a highly-detailed, proximate perspective of the recorded bumblebee(s) framed within the naturally-occurring soundscape.

-I'm painstakingly analysing and documenting each recording, with a view to producing supplementary materials that may be of use to scientists and researchers; for example, understanding the precise frequencies produced by the insects in flight, and whether this is related to size, species or both in varying proportions.
+I'm painstakingly analysing and documenting each recording, with a view to producing supplementary materials that may be of use to scientists and researchers: for example, understanding the precise frequencies produced by the insects in flight, and whether this is related to size, species or both in varying proportions.

 In the meantime, I hope you enjoy following my search for the sound of our most endearing pollinator.